 A number of scholarships are available at Year 7 entry: Academic, Art, Drama, Dance, Performing Arts, Music and Sports (Cricket, Football, Gymnastics, Hockey, Netball, Skiing and Tennis).
-We also offer the Principal's Award.
+We also offer the Principal's Award which is given at the discretion of the Principal.